 - Plans to continue working, etc.

 CPP is adjusted annually for inflation: CPP benefits are adjusted annually to account for increases in the cost of living based on the Consumer Price Index (CPI).

 General drop-out provision: Up to 8 years of your lowest earning years can be dropped when calculating your CPP benefits.
-This helps to boost the amount of benefits you qualify for if you have had periods of low or no earnings.
+This helps to boost the amount you qualify for if you have had periods of low or no earnings.

-Child rearing provision: In addition to the general drop-out provision, if raising children caused you to stop working or to earn a lower income, the child-rearing provision increases your CPP benefits by excluding this period when calculating your CPP benefits.
+Child-rearing provision: Besides the general drop-out provision, if raising children caused you to stop working or earn a lower income, the child-rearing provision increases your CPP benefits by excluding this period when calculating your CPP benefits.

 Pension sharing: Retired and eligible spouses or common-law partners can choose to share their pensions in a way that minimizes tax for both parties.
-This works well when one spouse is being taxed at a higher marginal rate.
+This works well when one spouse is taxed at a higher marginal rate.

 CPP Benefits for Surviving Spouses and Children

 The CPP extends benefits to the spouse and children of a deceased contributor.
 These include:

 Survivor’s pension: The spouse or common-law partner of a deceased contributor may be eligible to receive a monthly survivor’s pension.
-The amount paid under this benefit depends on whether the survivor is receiving other pensions, their age and the amount of contribution made by the deceased during their lifetime.
+The amount paid under this benefit depends on whether the survivor is receiving other pensions, their age, and the contribution made by the deceased during their lifetime.

-You can only receive one survivor`s pension.
+You can only receive one survivor’s pension.
 So, if you survive more than one spouse, you will be paid whichever benefit is largest.
-In 2019, the maximum monthly CPP survivor’s benefit was $626.63 (for those under age 65) and $692.75 (over age 65).
+In 2023, the maximum monthly CPP survivor’s benefit is $707.95 (for those under age 65) and $783.94 (over age 65).

 Death benefit: This is a one-time, lump-sum payment made to the estate of the deceased contributor.
 The maximum death benefit payable is $2,500.